 The wound is covered in a plaster and under this are small strips of plaster (called steristrips) that are positioned to take tension off your wound edges.
 This helps neat healing and a neat scar.
 Leave these on for 10 days.
 Underneath the skin is closed with an absorbable stitch that doesn’t need removing.
 It is OK to shower from the morning after surgery.
 Just keep the dressing in place for 10 days and pat it dry when wet.
 No need to feel grungy or stinky!
 Make yourself comfortable.
 If the dressing starts to come off please replace it with a fresh one.

 You will have a bruise and maybe a mild swelling.
 This happens to everyone.
 Leave it alone and don’t worry about it.
 It will disappear as a bruise usually does and the swelling will go down with the bruise disappearing.

 From day 1 perform regular neck stretches to the point of slight discomfort and continue at least daily noting how the range of movement changes each day.

 After 10 days remove any dressings that are still on the wound.
-It will have healed by now.
+It will have healed by now and normally is dry.
 To help the scar heal as neatly as possible continue the neck stretches and start to apply a moisturizer (any that you would happily put on your face is fine) twice day to the whole of the front of your neck and rub firmly (to the point it is slightly uncomfortable after a few more days) and stretch your neck gently with exercises.
 This will help keep tissue layers free and ensure the neck feels comfortable to move in the long term.